Did you know Exeter is one of the few cities with the ancient right to appoint a Bard?

 THE COMP

-We will endeavour to put forward all applicants into the Bardic Competition which will take place at Exeter Library on Wed 28 May, from 7pm.
-However, spaces are limited to 8 Bardic Hopefuls, so in the event of more than 8 people applying, we will create a shortlist of candidates!
+We will endeavour to put forward all applicants into the Bardic Competition which will take place at Exeter Library on Fri 29 May.
+However, spaces are limited to 6 Bardic Hopefuls, so in the event of more than 8 people applying, we will create a shortlist of candidates!

 PERKS: